CphBusCosSem3/week8-react1/slides/day3.md

 Here is an article with [10 usefull design patterns for working with React](https://hackernoon.com/10-react-mini-patterns-c1da92f068c5#.uvrnr03q1)

 Here is a step by step tutorial on [react router](https://github.com/reactjs/react-router-tutorial/tree/master/lessons/01-setting-up).
 When using this tutorial do it in a new create-react-app instead of cloning the project from the tutorial.
-(The projects used in the tutorial are using webpack directly which is a bit harder to configure)
+(The projects used in the tutorial are using webpack directly which is a bit harder to configure).
+Another tutorial to suplement with: [Tutorial](https://medium.com/@dabit3/beginner-s-guide-to-react-router-53094349669#.rdjy76252)

 ###React-router